Bhatia06/CliniQAI/README.md

 2. Enter information about the patient, current medications, and drug to analyze
 3. Receive detailed analysis of potential adverse reactions

-## Data Flow
+## Data Management

-1. Patients submit ADR reports through the Patient Portal
-2. Reports are stored in the central `adr_reports.csv` file
-3. The Doctor Portal reads from this file to provide analysis
-4. When historical data is insufficient, the AI model provides predictions
+The system uses a centralized `adr_reports.csv` file to store all adverse drug reaction reports.
+This file is accessed and updated by both the patient and doctor portals, ensuring all components have access to the same data.

 ## Troubleshooting